jedireza/hapi-react-views/README.md

     - `removeCache` - since transpilers tend to take a while to startup, we can remove templates from the require cache so we don't need to restart the server to see changes.
 Defaults to `'production' !== process.env.NODE_ENV`.
+    - `layout` - the name of the layout file to use.
+    - `layoutPath` - the directory path of where layouts are stored.
+    - `layoutRenderMethod` - same as `renderMethod` but used for layouts.
+      Defaults to `renderToStaticMarkup`.

 You're able to override all these `compileOptions` at runtime.